Beamery announces platform to help HR recruit and retain talent – TechCrunch

 That involves a suite of tools with the three key components around attracting, engaging and retaining talent, which Saidov says lines up in a way like a sales and marketing process.
 The problem as he sees it, is that the tools available for sales and marketing lack a set of features companies need when it comes to talent.

 Each of the three components of the Beamery solution have been designed with helping companies move through the talent workflow process.
-Attracting involves setting up micro sites for recruiting on the company website that are linked to Beamery along with an event planning tool for setting up something like a campus recruitment day.
+Attracting involves setting up micro sites for recruiting on the company website that are linked to Beamery, along with an event planning tool for setting up something like a campus recruitment day.

 The Engage component involves a talent CRM database and marketing tools, while the Retain piece is about helping employees apply for internal jobs and survey tools to get feedback throughout the process.